sfeng-m/REAL2/README.md

-# REAL4MWP-v2
+# REAL2
-REAL2: improve  the effectiveness of real model by optimizing the memory module
+REAL2: improve the effectiveness of real model to solve math work problems(MWP) by optimizing the memory module